AlmeidaAlin3/Learning_ML/ProblemSet3/Exercise4/README.md

 **ℓsemi-sup(θ^(t+1)) ≥ ℓsemi-sup(θ^(t))**,

-that means our semi-supervised objective *ℓsemi-sup(θ)* monotonically increases with each iteration of *E* and *M* step therefore it eventually converges.
+that means our semi-supervised objective *ℓsemi-sup(θ)* monotonically increases with each iteration of *E* and *M* step, therefore it eventually converges.